PlayFab/CSharpSDK/README.md

 5. A testTitleData.json file required for example UnitTestRunner project
 ----

-This is an example project that comes with the SDK, and is used by PlayFab to verify sdk features are fully functional.
-This file provides your secret title information to the unit-test project, so it can execute tests in your own PlayFab title
+This sdk includes an optional example project that is used by PlayFab to verify sdk features are fully functional.
+The testTitleData.json file provides your secret title information to the unit-test project, so it can execute tests in your own PlayFab title.

 The format is as follows: